A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments

 \subsection{Control Validation}

-To validate the effectiveness of the proposed controller in stabilizing vehicle attitude, we conducted two experiments aimed at comparing the control performance with and without the proposed stabilizing controller in a disturbance rejection task.
+To validate the effectiveness of the proposed control in stabilizing attitude, we conducted two experiments to compare the control performance with and without the proposed aerial base outer loop control in a disturbance rejection task.

 As mentioned above, the DJI autopilot requires additional sensor support for hovering in an indoor scenario.
-Therefore, in both experimental scenarios, the height and yaw control of the drone was facilitated by the control law described by \eqref{eq:DJI_control}, wherein Optitrack feedback was employed to achieve stable hovering.
+Therefore, the altitude and yaw control of the aerial base described by \eqref{eq:DJI_control} was facilitated to keep the aerial manipulator hovering in both of the two experiments, wherein Optitrack feedback was employed.
 The joints of the arms are systematically controlled following a predetermined motion sequence to induce disturbances in the system.
 The fundamental distinction between the two experiments lay in the control of roll and pitch.
-In one experiment, the proposed method as described in \eqref{eq:DJI_control} was employed as an outer loop for the roll and pitch control, while in the other only the DJI built-in attitude controller was used.
-The uniform objective remained consistent to stabilize robot attitude angles $\Phi$ at the zero position.
+In one experiment, solely the DJI built-in attitude controller was utilized with zero as the input for roll and pitch control.
+In the other experiment, the proposed outer loop control was applied for roll and pitch.
+The uniform objective remained consistent with stabilizing body attitude angles $\Phi$ at the zero position.
 This goal served as the benchmark for evaluating the performance of the proposed controller in mitigating disturbances induced by CoM shifting and effectively stabilizing the desired attitude.

 The results are shown in Fig.~\ref{fig:control_validation}.
 An estimate of the overall CoM shift caused by the movement of the robotic arm is illustrated in the figure.
 It can be seen (left column of Fig.~\ref{fig:control_validation}) that the larger CoM variation happens along the x-direction of the body.
-From the center and right column of Fig.~\ref{fig:control_validation}, it is possible to appreciate that the proposed controller compensates the disturbance induced on the body attitude and position better than the DJI inbuilt controller.
+From the center and right column of Fig.~\ref{fig:control_validation}, it is possible to appreciate that applying the proposed controller can compensate the disturbance induced on the body attitude better than with only the DJI build-in controller.
 The root mean square (RMS) error of the airframe attitude and position under the two control are compared in Table ~\ref{tab:control_validation}.
 Along the X-direction, where the disturbance is the most significant, the RMS error of the airframe attitude under the control of the proposed controller is 1.3218, compared to 2.0367 for the DJI controller.